decentraland/documentation/content/contributor/content/snapshots.md

 weight: 5
 ---

 Content servers will periodically compile summaries of the active entities they are hosting, called _snapshots_.
-They are regular [files]({{< relref "filesystem" >}}) and can be downloaded using their ID.
+They are regular [files]({{< relref "filesystem" >}}) and can be downloaded using their identifier.

 Separate snapshots are created for each entity type, as well as a global one for all content.
 Clients that want to systematically discover content can use these files as the starting point.